MLHU reporting 11 new COVID-19 cases Saturday, breaking 3-day stretch of 20-plus new patients

 Published Saturday, November 21, 2020 12:20PM EST Last Updated Saturday, November 21, 2020 5:36PM EST

 A nurse holds a vial containing a patients test swab during a demonstrates of the drive-thru Covid-19 testing centre at the National Arts Centre Wednesday November 18, 2020 in Ottawa.
-The testing centre replaces an outdoor facility in the city in preparation for winter.
 THE CANADIAN PRESS/Adrian Wyld

 LONDON, ONT. -- The Middlesex-London Health Unit (MLHU) has some good news on the coronavirus front Saturday, with only 11 new infections being reported.